 Function: Metabolism, bone cell activity, and DNA synthesis rely on Vitamin B12.
 (With folate!)

 Deficiency: Pernicious anemia

-Food Sources include those of animal origin, such as meat, fish, and poultry.
+Food Sources include those of animal origin, such as meat, fish, eggs, and poultry.
 Some cereals have been fortified to include Vitamin B12 for those who do not consume animal products.

 Vitamin B12 is easily destroyed by microwave cooking.